 This past weekend I brought the family to Day Out with Thomas at Essex Steam Train in Essex, CT.
 It’s one of the most popular family spring events in Connecticut.
-It runs from April 22-23, 29-30 and May 6-7, 2017.
 I had heard great things about it in the past so I was very excited to attend.
 I have three little ones who love trains so I knew they would love all that the day had to offer.

 We attended on the first day of the 2017 season and unfortunately it was a rainy day.
 Is it just me or does it feel like it’s raining every other day this year?
 Anyway, I was a bit bummed about the weather but the kids were excited and there was no backing out.